gzalles/dsc160_final_group15/README.md

 [Generative Methods]()
 - The TF model outputs images as it evolves.
 Our model is not converging properly at the moment...😢it is starting to create forms but nothing discernible.

+The original structure of the files as they were run in Datahub may need to be replicated in order for the scripts to run correctly.
+Specifically, the GanGogh notebook and picstuff notebooks should be in the home directory.
+Data should be stored in a subfolder data/, and a ‘generated’ folder should be created as well.

 ## Results

 (30 points)